-To familiarize the student in researching areas of Criminal Investigation.
-Familiarization of special topics in criminal investigation and communicate those topics in a well, thought out written paper.
+To familiarize the student in researching areas of Criminal Justice.
+Familiarization of special topics in the system of criminal justice and communicate those topics in a well, thought out written paper.

 Assignment: Pick only one of the below approved topics in Criminal Justice.
 You are to research the existing literature of the topic and describe the issue.
 For example, if you were writing about police use of force, you would define what force is and describe the different levels of force police use and the existing laws governing the use of force.
 No personal stories or opinions.
 This is a literature review paper.
 Read and summarize the issue you want to write about in your own words.